xlqian/kirin/documentation/internal_format.md

 status | Enum, Required | Modification type for this trip (Possible values are `add`, `delete`, `update` or `none`) message | String, Optional | Text to be displayed in Navitia for the `VehicleJourney` contributor | String, Optional | Identifier of the realtime connector.
-It must be known by Kraken. stop_time_updates | List | List of `StopTimeUpdate` provided by this bloc of data
+It must be known by Kraken. company_id | String, Optional | Identifier of the transport operator found in Navitia for this trip. stop_time_updates | List | List of `StopTimeUpdate` provided by this bloc of data

 ### VehicleJourney